What are Common Types of Car Accidents?

 Our attorneys handle rear-enders, rollovers, hit-and-runs and other types of car wrecks

-At Landskroner Grieco Merriman, LLC, our legal team has years of experience successfully handling all different types of motor vehicle accidents in Cleveland, Columbus, Cincinnati and everywhere in between.
+At Merriman Legal, LLC, our legal team has years of experience successfully handling all different types of motor vehicle accidents in Cleveland, Columbus, Cincinnati and everywhere in between.

 Our comprehensive approach routinely results in sizable verdicts and settlements for accident victims throughout Ohio.
 We’re proud of our case results, which reflect the work we’ve done to help people who suffered because of another driver’s negligence.